ahungry/cl-protobufs/cl-protobufs.rst

 message (often the name of a Lisp class) or a ``proto:protobuf-message`` object. *type* defaults to the class of *object*.
-The buffer is assumed to be large enough to hold the serialized object; if it is not, an out-of-bounds condition may be signalled.
+The buffer is assumed to be large enough to hold the serialized object; if it is not, an out-of-bounds condition may be signaled.

 The object is serialized using the wire format into the byte array (i.e., a vector whose type is ``(unsigned-byte 8)``) given by *buffer*,